AdobeDocs/experience-manager-forms-cloud-service.en/help/forms-cloud-service-noteable-changes.md

 ---

-# Notable changes for existing AEM Forms users {#Notable changes for existing AEM Forms users}
+# Notable changes for existing AEM Forms users {#notable-changes-for-existing-AEM-Forms-users}

 AEM Forms as a Cloud Service brings some notable changes to existing features in comparison to AEM Forms on-premise and Adobe Managed Service environments.
 The key differences are listed below: